cortexlabs/cortex/README.md

 # Download the install script
 $ curl -O https://raw.githubusercontent.com/cortexlabs/cortex/0.7/cortex.sh && chmod +x cortex.sh

-# Install the Cortex CLI on your machine
+# Install the Cortex CLI on your machine: the CLI sends configuration and code to the Cortex cluster
 $ ./cortex.sh install cli

 # Set your AWS credentials